 The GraphX component also includes an increasing collection of graph algorithms and builders for simplifying graph analytics tasks.

-Q: Tell us how will you implement SQL in Spark?
+Question: Tell us how will you implement SQL in Spark?

-A: Spark SQL modules help in integrating relational processing with Spark’s functional programming API.
+Answer: Spark SQL modules help in integrating relational processing with Spark’s functional programming API.
 It supports querying data via SQL or HiveQL (Hive Query Language).

 Also, Spark SQL supports a galore of data sources and allows for weaving SQL queries with code transformations.
-DataFrame API, Data Source API, Interpreter & Optimizer, and SQL Service are the four libraries contained by the Spark SQL.
+DataFrame API, Data Source API, Interpreter & Optimizer, and SQL Service are the four libraries contained by Spark SQL.

-Q: What do you understand by the Parquet file?
+Question: What do you understand by the Parquet file?

-A: Parquet is a columnar format that is supported by several data processing systems.
+Answer: Parquet is a columnar format that is supported by several data processing systems.
 With it, Spark SQL performs both read as well as write operations.
 Having columnar storage has the following advantages:

 - Able to fetch specific columns for access